HighlanderRobotics/Highlanders-Training/Vision.md

 ### AprilTags

 Apriltags are a system of visual tags developed by researchers at the University of Michigan to provide low overhead, high accuracy localization for many different applications.
+They look similar to QR codes, but with less pixels.
+This trades amount of information in each tag for quick, easy, and robust detection.
 In the context of FRC, AprilTags are useful for helping your robot know where it is on the field, so it can align itself to some goal position.
 The idea behind this is that when the camera detects an Apriltag, it will calculate the distance, angle, etc. that the robot is from that target and then map that to a diagram that shows where all the Apriltags are on the field and then estimate where the robot is from there.
 This is useful because with a reliable pose estimation system we can automate more of the scoring process.